 HIV Training Services Manager

-Kirsten was born and raised in Dallas-area and has been living in Austin since earning her Bachelor of Science in Journalism and English from Texas State University.
-She previously worked as a news reporter and has a background in communications and animal rights advocacy.
+Jessica was born and raised in New Jersey and has been living in Austin since earning her B.A. in Technical Writing from Texas State University.
+She previously worked as a Grant Specialist for the Meadows Center for Water and the Environment and has a background in grant reporting and event planning.

-In her role as HTS Manager, Kirsten plans the annual HIV Street Outreach and HEI Case Management Conference, is the Continuing Education (CEU) Coordinator, and manages the HIV Connection social media.
+In her role as HTS Manager, Jessica plans the annual HIV Street Outreach and HEI Case Management Conference, is the Continuing Education (CEU) Coordinator, and manages the HIV Connection social media.

 Kelli joined the HIV Connection team in September 2016.
 She began her career teaching HIV prevention in Botswana as a Peace Corps Volunteer.
 There she worked in partnership with Botswana’s Ministry of Curriculum to role out their new life skills and HIV prevention curriculum by working with teachers on integrating it into their lessons.
 She worked with local NGOs, clinics and service providers on public health, HIV prevention and substance dependency education initiatives.
 She also served as the guidance counselor at a junior secondary school in her village.